older couple in the park

 When assessing the structure of your beneficiaries, due to the attractiveness of drawdown moving forward, it may be prudent to consider intergenerational nominations.
 An example of this could be:

-If for example, your beneficiary is an additional rate taxpayer of 45%, this is a higher rate of tax than IHT currently 40%.
-If the initial strategy was to retain the pension until death but not touch it due to the IHT efficiency, is it worth accessing that element of your pension earlier and consider gifting it if your beneficiary would pay a higher rate of tax?
-You should also account for your health status as a financial gift takes seven years to fall outside of your estate.
+If, for example, your beneficiary is an additional rate taxpayer of 45%, this is a higher rate of tax than IHT currently 40%.
+If the initial strategy was to retain the pension until death but not touch it due to the IHT efficiency, is it worth accessing some of your pension earlier and consider gifting it if your beneficiary would pay a higher rate of tax?
+You should also account for your health status, as a financial gift takes seven years to fall outside of your estate unless covered by a gifting exemption.

 Summary

-All nominations in lieu of the legislation changes should be reviewed, and I strongly encourage you to consider the intergenerational benefits when looking at the structure of the nominations or when considering your long-term plan.
+All nominations in lieu of the upcoming legislation changes should be reviewed, and I strongly encourage you to consider the long-term tax implications of how you structure these.
+Keeping both IHT and income tax implications in mind.

 Disclaimers